-10. Copying and Printing Services
+O. Copying and Printing Services

 Each campus is equipped to handle copying needs for university-related business.
 Copying services are available on the Hattiesburg campus on the main floor of Tatum Court in a room designated for that purpose.
 University-related copying costs are applied to departmental budgets.
-Any personal copies may be made for a nominal fee.
+Personal copies may be made for a nominal fee.
 Requests for printing are routed through desktop publishing.
 This office can fill most of the needs of administration, staff, and students for printing, such as letterheads, forms, and posters.

-When developing printed material for distribution, please refer to the William Carey University Policy on university Publications which is as follows:
+When developing printed material for distribution, please refer to the William Carey University Policy on University Publications which is as follows:

 All materials (magazines, brochures, flyers, form letters, etc.) published for external distribution must be reviewed and approved by the Publications Review Council.
-The membership of this council includes the President, the Vice President for Academic Affairs, the Vice President for Institutional Effectiveness and Long Range Planning, and the Executive Assistant to the President.
-Materials for approval should be submitted to the Executive Assistant to the President.
+The membership of this council includes the president, the vice president for academic affairs, the vice president for institutional effectiveness and long range planning, and the executive assistant to the president.
+Materials related to the Tradition campus must also be reviewed by the administrative dean of the Tradition campus.